-Rule Change: Open
+Rule Change: Completed

-The Commission’s more preferable draft rule:
+The Commission’s more preferable final rule makes clear:

-- extends the application of the RRN test to the RERT.
+- that the RRN test applies to directions and the RERT

 Intervention pricing is a practice used by AEMO to minimise market distortion when it intervenes in the market by activating the RERT or issuing a direction.
 It does this by setting prices at the value which, in AEMO’s reasonable opinion, would have applied if the intervention had not occurred.